Understand variable scopes, apply encapsulation, and create immutable objects. Use local variable type inference.

 }

-Given the above implementation, which statement accurately describes the Contact object?
+Given the above implementation, which statement accurately describes the Contact

-A) The Contact object is mutable because the Address class is not final.
+object is mutable because the Address

-B) The Contact object is immutable, but only because it does not provide setters.
+object is immutable, but only because it does not provide setters.

-C) The Contact object is immutable, and it properly prevents leakage of mutable internal state through defensive copying.
+object is immutable, and it properly prevents leakage of mutable internal state through defensive copying.

-D) The Contact object is mutable because the Address object can be changed via the getAddress method.
+object can be changed via the getAddress

-E) The Contact object is immutable but fails to prevent access to its mutable internal state.
+object is immutable but fails to prevent access to its mutable internal state.

 Do you like what you read?
 Would you consider?